ArtS/arts.github.com/_posts/2014-10-15-using-simple-drop-down-lists-in-ASP-NET-MVC.md

 Here's a download link to the [complete code][3] of the solution used in this article.
 You can [browse the code][4] online or clone the git repository.

-###What's missing?

 I deliberately didn't put any data access or data validation code so it's easier to focus on the problem at hand.
 Validation is a complex topic and deserves to be covered separately, which I will do in the upcoming articles.
-I also completely skipped the process Model Binding as it's too big for this article - but I will cover that in the later articles too.
+I also completely skipped the process Model Binding as it's too big for this article -- but I will cover that in the later articles too.

+###But wait, there's more
+Check out my [next article on how to use `DropDownListFor` with enums][5] - there I show how to properly show enums in readable form in a drop down list, how to specify a default "Please Select" text and how to get selected enum value in the controller.

-You can sign up to my **'Untangling ASP.NET MVC'** mailing list and learn how to tackle the inherent complexity of ASP.NET MVC with ease, avoid common traps, save yourself hours of wasted time and frustration and become a better person overall.
+Next, sign up to my **Untangling ASP.NET MVC** mailing list and learn how to tackle the complexity of ASP.NET MVC with ease, save yourself hours of wasted time and frustration and become a better person overall.
 I never spam, period.

 {% include subscription.html %}